NateBrune/LKMs-made-with-love/README.md

 3 )as root, insmod [module-name].ko

-and then you can view the output of each rootkit by using dmesg
+and then you can view the output of each module by using dmesg